 The importance of correct data labeling cannot be understated.
 Naturally, it raises the question, “Which data tool is right for my application?”

 iMerit’s data labeling services are used in advanced machine learning algorithms, computer vision, Natural Language Processing, augmented reality, and data analytics.
-The company, which is funded by the CDC Group, Omidyar Network and the Michael and Susan Dell Foundation, uses its transformative technologies in cancer research, driverless car training, and crop yield optimization.
+The company, which is funded by the British International Investment, Omidyar Network and the Michael and Susan Dell Foundation, uses its transformative technologies in cancer research, driverless car training, and crop yield optimization.

 Besides iMerit, there are a wide variety of data labeling tools which specialize in different use cases, such as Lionbridge AI, Amazon Mechanical Turk (MTurk), the Computer Vision Annotation Tool, SuperAnnotate, LightTag, DataTurks, Playment, and Tagtog.
 Some are free, most are paid.
 Some work better for video, or images, or LiDAR. iMerit works with every data labeling tool on the market.